pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 2: Set the country

-Add the following to `config.KZ.yaml`:
+This is the most important line in any country study.
+Add it to `config.KZ.yaml`:

 ```yaml
 countries: ["KZ"]